transcend-io/cli/README.md

 ## Proxy usage

 If you are trying to use the cli inside a corporate firewall and need to send traffic through a proxy, you can do so via the `http_proxy` environment variable or the `--httpProxy` flag, with a command like `yarn tr-pull --auth=$TRANSCEND_API_KEY --httpProxy="http://localhost:5051"`.

-## Changelog

-To stay up to date on breaking changes to the cli between major version updates, please refer to [CHANGELOG.md](CHANGELOG.md).